-In the child care centers covered by the SDE study; we found that: • Salaries for both teachers and aides were higher in centers which were (1) located in urban areas or (2) covered by collective bargaining agreements.
-Salaries were highest in urban centers which had collective bargaining contracts.
+In the child care centers covered by the SDE study, we found that:

-Child care teachers in centers subject to collective bargaining received, on average, incomes which were adequate to maintain a family of four at a lower standard of living, but not at an intermediate standard of living.

-Child care teachers in centers not covered by collective bargaining agreements, and aides in all types of child care of programs, received, on average, incomes which were not adequate to maintain a family of four at a lower standard of living.
+- Salaries for both teachers and aides were higher in centers which were (1) located in urban areas or (2) covered by collective bargaining agreements.
+Salaries were highest in urban centers which had collective bargaining contracts. - Child care teachers in centers subject to collective bargaining received, on average, incomes which were adequate to maintain a family of four at a lower standard of living, but not at an intermediate standard of living. - Child care teachers in centers not covered by collective bargaining agreements, and aides in all types of child care programs, received, on average, incomes which were not adequate to maintain a family of four at a lower standard of living.

-The average salaries reported by those child care centers included in the SDE survey probably are higher than the average salaries paid by child care agencies statewides on provisor conditions of and s
+The average salaries reported by those child care centers included in the SDE survey probably are higher than the average salaries paid by child care agencies statewide.